omeldar/raytracer/docs/12_fixing_perspective.md

 - Increasing the focal length narrows the view
 - Moving the camera back compensates and centers the scene

 Together, these steps make the perspective feel more realistic and consistent.
-We now have proper control over the camera's projection — a key step toward realism.

-In the next chapter, we’ll address surface orientation: **front faces vs. back faces**.